 Read on to learn about online MBAs in criminal justice, including what to expect from a program and discussions of three outstanding educators in the field.

-Online MA - Criminal Justice
+|MS - Criminal Justice

-MS - Criminal Justice
+|Online MA - Criminal Justice

-|MBA - Criminal Justice
+|MBA - Criminal Justice Management

 MBA in Criminal Justice, Lamar University

-MBA, Specialized in Criminal Justice, Northcentral University
+MBA in Criminal Justice, Northcentral University

 Boasting a 100 percent doctoral-trained faculty and a fully flexible schedule structure, students completing the Northcentral University online MBA in criminal justice are prepared for management and leadership in correctional institutions, law enforcement, and within the court system.
 Students in this program are challenged to look at the interconnected way in which distinct local and global legal traditions connect to criminal activity, law enforcement response, ethics, and the legal system.

 Students enrolled in the MBA program at NCU are expected to complete 30 credits of coursework, nine of which are specifically related to criminal justice.
 Students without bachelor’s or master’s degrees in business are also expected to complete evaluation track coursework or successfully test out of pre-masters coursework.

 Emphasizing building up “Champions for Christ,” Liberty University’s MBA program is designed for those looking to improve upon foundational entrepreneurial, business, and management skills.
-Awarded as a college best for veterans in 2017 by the Military Times, Liberty offers deep discounts for active service members, veterans, spouses, and Department of Defense employees.
+Awarded as a college best for veterans by the Military Times, Liberty offers deep discounts for active service members, veterans, spouses, and Department of Defense employees.

 Each online MBA program has slightly different application requirements, so it’s important that prospective students take the time to read and understand what is required for admittance into each university.
 Requirements for online programs are often the same or similar to admission requirements for traditional programs, and admission can also be similarly competitive.
-The following are common requirements for online MBA in criminal justice applications:
+The following are common requirements for an online MBA in criminal justice applications:

 Accreditation is the process by which universities agree to hold their programming to high standards as determined by an accrediting body.
 Accreditation for universities can occur at an institutional level and at the level of individualized programs.
 Because it is voluntary, accreditation is a helpful tool for prospective students to understand whether a program has been proven to meet standards for quality and integrity in learning outcomes, teaching excellence, and/or continuous improvement.
-In addition, if a student plans to transfer credits from one institution to another, applying to new schools with the same or similar accreditation can make that process simpler.
+In addition, if a student plans to transfer credits from one institution to another, applying to new schools with the same or similar accreditation can simplify that process.

 There are no major accreditation bodies for criminal justice programs, so it is also in the student’s best interest to ensure that their university is accredited by regional or national accreditation bodies.
 According to the Council for Higher Education, the following are six reputable, regional accreditation agencies: